LoopMonsters/LoopringUnity/README.md

 5. Build and Run, the demo shows the first 8 characters of your L2 API key so you can verify it is correct.

+## How to use

+1. Navigate to ApiCaller.cs to see the available functions.
+2. In your script create a variable with the datatype that of the function you would like to call (see JsonOBJs folder).
+3. Set the value of that variable to the function of the ApiCaller.cs function.
+4. The data returned will be stored in that variable.

 ## Security